katiewolf57/katiewolf-pch/README.md

 Start by adding in your API key to DPLA_NASA_scrape.py where noted.
 Save and run the program!

-When it's finished running, you'll see a folder labled "planets" has been created (at the same level where you've saved these scripts).
+When it's finished running, you'll see a folder labled "planets" at the same level where you've saved these scripts.
 In this folder, you'll find a folder for each planet (including pluto).
 Right now, these folders contain JSON files, one for the results from DPLA, another for the results from NASA.

 Now, you run the script JSONtoCSV.py.
 This script will create a single CSV file for each planet containing each item's title, object record URL, image ID, and image URL.
-This script will also download all of the images if you'd like it to.
+This script will also download all of the images if you'd like it to and put them in a folder labled "images" inside of the appropriate planet folder.
 Be warned, NASA has roughly 30,000 images for Earth!

 Finally, if you'd like to see some stats on how many images appear for each planet, you can run the graph_info.py script.
 This will read the JSON files and make pie and bar graphs for both DPLA and NASA.